mello-j/M3.2lab/README.md

 ## Project Description

-This is a marked up letter for hosting ona university intranet.
+This is a marked up letter for hosting on university intranet.
 The letter is written as a response to a PhD application, and is an example demonstrating the appropriate use of HTML document structure for both block and inline semantics.
 The letter was provided as content in text format and is available here:
 - [letter plaintext](https://github.com/mdn/learning-area/blob/main/html/introduction-to-html/marking-up-a-letter-start/letter-text.txt)
 with the corresponding css available here:
 - [css file](https://github.com/mdn/learning-area/blob/main/html/introduction-to-html/marking-up-a-letter-start/css.txt)